rodekruis/priorityindex/README.md

 # priorityindex

-The priority index was developed by 510 an initiative by the Netherlands Red Cross Code is available under the GPL license.
+The priority index was developed by 510 an initiative by the Netherlands Red Cross Code is available under the [GPL license](https://github.com/rodekruis/priorityindex/blob/master/LICENSE)

 ![alt tag](http://510.global/wp-content/uploads/2015/06/510-opengraph.png)